caseyg/awesome/README.md

 *   [Simbul/baker](https://github.com/Simbul/baker) - The HTML5 ebook framework to publish interactive books & magazines on iPad & iPhone using simply open web standards

 *   [rsms/scrup](https://github.com/rsms/scrup) - Take a screenshot (in OS X) — paste the URL somewhere a second later

-*   [potionfactory/LetsMove](https://github.com/potionfactory/LetsMove) - A sample that shows how to move a running Mac application to the /Applications directory

 ## ActionScript